STOR-i/GaussianProcesses.jl/docs/src/Regression.md

 Using the [Optim](https://github.com/JuliaOpt/Optim.jl) package we have the option to choose from a range of optimize functions including conjugate gradients.
-It is also possible to fix the hyperparameters in either the mean function, kernel function or observation noise, by settting them to false in `optimize!` (e.g. `optimize!(...,domean=false)`).
+It is also possible to fix the hyperparameters in either the mean function, kernel function or observation noise, by setting them to false in `optimize!` (e.g. `optimize!(...,domean=false)`).

 ```julia